 - Restitution.
 An organization is required to make monetary restitution for theft of or damage to Illinois Tech property or to that of a member of the Illinois Tech community, or for expenses incurred as a result of the organization’s actions.

 - Fines.
 Illinois Tech reserves the right to assess against an organization a fine for misconduct.
 The amount of any fine will be determined based on the severity of the infraction(s), whether the organization has been found responsible for prior infractions, and the need for deterrence of future infractions.

 - Suspension of Social Event Privileges.
 An organization may not sponsor or partner in any event involving alcohol on or off campus.
-Any proposed event involving guests in affiliation with the organization, with or without alcohol, must receive approval from the Dean of Students at least three business days in advance.
+Any proposed event involving guests in affiliation with the organization, with or without alcohol, must receive approval from the Dean of Students at least 5 calendar days in advance.
 Guests are defined as any non-member of the organization; new members, initiated members and organization alumni are not considered guests.